conservationtechlab/sound-annotator/README.md

 - data path (the path of the folder where the WAV files are stored)

-- save path (the full path of a file into which you want the record the annotations as a csv.
-This file does need to already exist but (as of this writing) a filename must be given in this field or the program will crash (SOMEONE SHOULD ADDRESS THIS).
+- save path (file for csv annotation record (path is optional but filename is not optional (at time of this writing filename absence results in crash).
+File does not need to already exist.)

-The "Minimum Duration" value you supply will force selections to be at least that many seconds long (OTHERWISE ARE THEY JUST IGNORED?
-OR WHAT?).
+The "Minimum Duration" value you supply will force selections to be at least that many seconds long.

 ![Alt text](/screenshots/new_session.png?raw=true)

 ## Load a previous session
 File -> Load Session

-This opens a file browser where you need to select a configuration file (.yaml).
-It will open the session to the file you left off on and it will continue saving to the same save file.
+This opens a file browser where you need to select the configuration file (.yaml) saved when ending a previous session.
+It will open the session to the WAV file you left off on and it will continue saving to the same csv output file.

 ## Create an annotation